 Use the following tips to keep your motivation levels high:

-Measure your progress: Have a plan to measure your goals and know what you need to do to accomplish them.
-If you plan to raise your sales by 50% by the end of the year, for example, you can check your totals on a monthly basis to ensure you’re making incremental progress.
+Have a plan to measure your goals and know what you need to do to accomplish them.
+If you plan to raise your sales by 50% by the end of the year, for example, you can check your totals every month to ensure you’re making incremental progress.
 Seeing that you’ve made positive efforts toward your goals can result in even more determination.